YINI-lang/YINI-spec/YINI-Specification.md

 If orphan members are not present, an explicitly defined top-level section named `base` is treated as an ordinary section name.

-Any collision between:
+The following collisions MUST result in an error:
-- an orphan member name and an explicitly defined top-level section name, or
+- An orphan member name colliding with an explicitly defined top-level section name.
-- the implicit `base` section and an explicitly defined top-level section named `base`
+- The implicit `base` section colliding with an explicitly defined top-level section named `base`.

-MUST result in an error.

 The implementation SHOULD document clearly which orphan-member strategy it uses.

 #### 13.1.2.
 Top-Level Section Mounting
 Explicitly defined top-level sections are mounted directly onto the parsed result.
 Their hierarchy MUST still be respected: descending into deeper nesting may not skip intermediate levels.

-Their hierarchy MUST still be respected:
+This applies:
 - A level-3 section MUST follow a level-2 section.
 - Skipping levels when descending (for example, level 1 directly to level 3) is invalid.